AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ![Update Password](../assets/user-images/update-password.png)

-## AutoTopiT Recharge Features
+## MTN Auto Tup-up Recharge Features
 ### Automatic Recharge
 This is the feature that allows a user set up an automatic rechagre plan so that they never run out of airtime.
 To Set up Auto Recharge, the user follows these steps:
 - Select Phone Number (Self, Beneficiary or Other) to recharge.
-- Enter Auto TopiT Amount: This is the specific amount to credit the user at the point of need.
+- Enter Amount: This is the specific amount to credit the user when a threshold airtime balance is reached.
-- Enter Auto TopiT Threshold: This is the minimum amount the user's account balance gets to before the system triggers an AutoTopiT.
+- Enter Threshold: This is the minimum amount the user's account balance gets to before the system triggers an Auto Recharge.
-- Enter Auto TopiT Limit: This is the maximum amount of recharge that cannot be exceeded within a period of time.
+- Enter Limit: This is the maximum amount of recharge that cannot be exceeded within a period of time.
-- Enter Auto TopiT Cycle: This is the predefined time period for the user's AutoTopiT limit.
+- Enter Cycle: This is the predefined time period for the user's recharge limit.
 It is Daily, Weekly or Monthly.
 - Click on Proceed

 ![Auto Recharge](../assets/user-images/auto-recharge.png)

 ### Schedule Recharge
-This feature removes the bother about airtime or data purchases and it allows the user to just it.
+This feature removes the bother about airtime or data purchases and allows the user to schedule recharge for self or beneficiary.
 A schedule can be either single schedule or bulk schedule.

 ![Schedule Recharge](../assets/user-images/schedule-recharge.png)